cse110-fa21-group26/cse110-fa21-group26/specs/ADR.md

 ## Filter / Categories based on Personas
 Because we want to be able to make certain recipes instantly accessible to our personas (whom are our target users generally), we want to make filtering for them instantly accessible.
 For example, filter by: vegetarian, vegan, quick time, high protein, difficulty level, nutrition level.

-## Firebase Hosting instead of GitHub Pages...
+## Firebase Hosting instead of GitHub Pages
-TBD
+We decided to use Firebase hosting instead of GitHub pages to hold our main app because we wanted to have a place for our completed work, and another for our work in progress.
+Using our CI pipeline we were able to keep the two pages seperate and only official changes would be deployed to Firbase hosting when necessary.

 ## Using google style guide
 ### Context and Problem Statement